-When you open up this Christmas book app, you’ll hear the haunting voice of a child singing “God Rest Ye Merry Gentlemen” (playing in the background) and horse hooves clopping along an unseen street as a bird’s-eye view of the snowy 1800′s Victorian cityscape comes into focus.
-The dismal artwork authenticates the dreary period setting of Industrial England and sets you up to meet the cranky and stingy Ebenezer Scrooge.
-I was immediately drawn in by the unpleasant realism seen in the pictures and heard in Scrooge’s harsh responses to everything and everyone around him — “Bah!
+The haunting sounds of a child’s voice play in the background when you first open up this A Christmas Carol book app.
+You’ll hear her singing “God Rest Ye Merry Gentlemen” as horse hooves clop along an unseen street, and a bird’s-eye view of the snowy 1800s Victorian cityscape comes into focus.
+The dismal artwork authenticates the dreary time period setting of Industrial England and sets you up to meet the cranky and stingy Ebenezer Scrooge.
+I was immediately drawn in by the unpleasant realism seen in the pictures and heard in Scrooge’s harsh responses to everything and everyone around him, “Bah!
 Humbug!”
-This audio/visual app is a listening story since there isn’t any text to follow along with in this Christmas book app.
-Honestly, I was a bit disappointed and would have preferred to have had the text to read along with, which would be good for kids as well.
-On the other hand, the lack of text causes you to focus on every line of the awesome storytelling as compels you to gaze at the intriguing artwork.
-The music, audio, narration and sound effects are of excellent quality.

-I love to see great literary classics being passed on for a whole new generation of kids to enjoy, and since technology (iPod Touch, iPhone, iPad) is so familiar to our kids these days, this iPhone and iPad Entertainment app is a perfect fit between old and new.
-As much as I really enjoyed reading this classic Christmas book app (and think all kids should read at least once), kids younger than 8 (?) probably won’t fully appreciate the overall sophistication of the storyline and artwork due to the higher level of words used and macabre artwork style.
-However, older kids will be drawn in by this wonderful and redeeming story of how Scrooge experienced a change of heart and a renewed goodwill towards mankind.
-This new iPhone and iPad book app was released in the iTunes Store on December 1st of this year at a $6.99 price tag, but is currently selling for a special price of only $0.99 — a steal of a deal — but only for a limited time, so download it while you can at the reduced price.
+I love to see great literary classics like this turned into new digital A Christmas Carol book apps.
+Now, a whole new generation of kids can enjoy this classic Christmas tale on modern technology bringing the old and new together.
+As much as I really enjoyed reading this classic Christmas book app (and think all kids should read at least once), if you have kids younger than 8, they probably won’t fully appreciate the overall sophistication of the storyline and artwork due to the advanced level of words used and macabre artwork style.
+However, older kids will be drawn in by this wonderful and redeeming story of how Scrooge experienced a change of heart and a renewed goodwill towards mankind, and I bet you will too!

-Download A Christmas Carol Drawn & Told App Now
+Download A Christmas Carol Book Drawn & Told App Now!